Bricolage of two sustainability contexts

 Cho’jac is pronounced [d̠͡ʑoˈχʔac] in Maya-Tzotzil:

-The design of the Cho’jac net bag of the Mexican Mayan people is reinterpreted in this project, in order to create a collection of sophisticated, sustainable bags, which honour their humble origins.
+The design of the ancient Cho’jac net bag of the Mexican Mayan people is reinterpreted in this project, in order to create a collection of sophisticated, sustainable bags and accessories, which honour their humble origins.

 Although one may find the Cho’jac amongst artefacts in an ethnological museum, they are nevertheless still used in certain areas of Maya-Tzotzil culture.
 There is evidence that these net bags have been rooted in Mesoamerican culture for thousands of years – a true relic.
 What to Westerners appears to be an unusual form for a bag is due to the combination of the actual net with a leather strap worn across the forehead to aid the carrying of heavy loads.
 Thanks to the Agave plant fibers used in the net, which are turned into a delicate yet surprisingly stretchy mesh over the course of several weeks of work, the net is highly resilient.
 The knowledge and technique needed to produce the Cho’jac is passed on to future generations by word of mouth, but the import of cheaper replacement bags and the resulting declining demand for the Cho’jac present a serious threat to the continuation of this artisanal craft.